Succession Planting Basics

 There are a few ways to go about this kind of planting.

 For now, let’s focus on the practice of planting different crops one after another in the same space—what most people think of as ‘succession planting’.
-Many of the same plants that star in our Northern spring gardens do well when started in summer to mature in the fall.
-Choosing cool weather plants that can take a slight frost will grow your summer efforts into delicious fall side dishes.
+Many of the same plants that star in our Northern spring gardens also do well when started in summer to mature for fall harvests.
+Choosing cool weather plants that can take a slight frost will grow your summer efforts into delicious fall meals.

 Compare the same garden bed above in mid-May and mid-June.
 On the left is my earliest crop of cool weather crops.
 I started seeds indoors and planted out under cover.
 On the right is the same space after harvesting pounds and pounds (meals and meals) worth of food.
 The peas are still producing at the back, onions are bulbing up along the front, and bush beans are just popping through, but will have plenty of time to produce lots of harvests before fall frosts.